COVID-19 is a coronavirus, which is potentially lethal, especially in the

 COVID-19 in China has been found to be proportional to regional Selenium

-glutathione levels in respiratory secretions The COVID-19 virus enters cells via ACE-2
+ventilators and death from COVID-19 The COVID-19 virus enters cells via ACE-2

 receptors on cells Expression of ACE-2 receptors is increased